payrollhero/styleguide/ruby.md

 * Use RDoc and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.

-* Limit lines to 80 characters.
+* Limit lines to readable length on code review.

 * Avoid trailing whitespace.